The Northern Scratchbox Turkey Call... "Gobblers buy it – you should, too!"

 The body of the call is your choice—either Cherry or Maple.
 Both sound the same, because the sound comes from the Cedar soundboard.
 Of course, wood grain will vary so the pictures are only examples.

-To order by mail, send a check for $30 for each call—shipping is FREE until April 15.
-(PA deliveries add $1.80 for PA sales tax on each call.
+To order by mail, send payment for $40 for each call—shipping is FREE to the lower 48 states.
+(PA deliveries add $2.40 for PA sales tax on each call.
 No sales tax for deliveries outside PA.)

 30 Valley View Dr.